 How Hard is the Canada Drone Exam?

 It was pretty easy.
 I studied and took my time.
-Before taking the exam, I never flew a drone before.
+Before taking the exam, I had never flown a drone before.
 I hadn’t even held one in my hand.
 I watched a bunch of videos (links below) and read the Transport Canada rules (also linked below).

 But not everyone agrees.
 This Reddit thread highlights how many found it unnecessarily hard.